Asymptotic Representations for Sequential Decisions, Adaptive Experiments, and Batched Bandits: Asymptotic Representations for Batched Adaptive Experiments

 This sketch of an argument has resulted in the following representations for the decision rules.
-First, for $\Lambda_n$, its limits correspond to a statistic $T_{\Lambda}(Z_1,U_1) = q_{\Lambda^0}(U_1|Z_1)$, where $Z_1 \sim N(h,J^{-1})$ and $U_1$ is an independent uniform random variable.
+First, for $\Lambda_n$, its limits correspond to a statistic $T_{\Lambda}(Z_1,U_1) = q_{\Lambda^0}(U_1|Z_1)$, where $Z_1 \sim N(h,J_0^{-1})$ and $U_1$ is an independent uniform random variable.
 Next, the limit of $S_{2,n}$, can be represented as a function of $Z_1$, $T_{\Lambda}$, another independent uniform, and the stopped process $W_2(T_{\Lambda})$.
-This stopped process is equivalent to observing a normal with mean $h$ and variance $J^{-1}/T_{\Lambda}$.
-We can therefore represent the limit of $S_{2,n}$ alternatively as a function of $Z_1, Z_2, U_1, U_2$, where $Z_2 \sim N(h,J^{-1}/T_{\Lambda})$.
-The dependence of $Z_2$ on the rule $\Lambda$ makes this representation somewhat more complex than the usual form of a limit experiment, such as those we have expressed in Section \ref{sec:artfixed}.\footnote{However, Theorem \ref{thm:artfixed} is not a special case of Theorem \ref{thm:bandit} below, because the earlier theorem also accomodates cases where the information sets of statistics are partially overlapping rather than sequentially nested.} Here, $Z_1$ has a fixed distribution (for every $h$), but the distribution of $Z_2$ will depend on $\Lambda$.
+This stopped process is equivalent to observing a normal with mean $h$ and variance $J_0^{-1}/T_{\Lambda}$.
+We can therefore represent the limit of $S_{2,n}$ alternatively as a function of $Z_1, Z_2, U_1, U_2$, where $Z_2 \sim N(h,J_0^{-1}/T_{\Lambda})$.
+The dependence of $Z_2$ on the rule $\Lambda$ makes this representation somewhat more complex than the usual form of a limit experiment, such as those we have expressed in Section \ref{sec:artfixed}.
+Here, $Z_1$ has a fixed distribution (for every $h$), but the distribution of $Z_2$ will depend on $\Lambda$ which may be random in the limit.
 This interaction between the decision rule and the data is a special case of a bandit environment, so we can view this result as providing a ``limiting bandit'' rather than a conventional limit experiment.

-\subsection{Multi-armed Batched Bandits}
+\subsection{Multi-Armed Batched Bandits}

 Building on the intuition above, we now consider multi-armed batched bandit settings where, at each stage, the decision-maker can choose the arm probabilities for the next stage, and carry out other statistical inferences based on the data realized from all prior batches.
 We will allow the form and underlying distributions of the data to vary across batches, although an important special case is the standard stationary bandit in which the potential outcome distributions remain the same over time.